Troubleshooting

 By default, your Sitefinity Cloud project has a performance profiler enabled in auto mode.
 This means that the profiler automatically collects data in the background on certain intervals without imposing an extra overhead on your application performance.

-You can view, drill down, and analyze the collected profiler data by going to the Performance tab of your Sitefinity Cloud project Application Insights in the Microsoft Azure portal:
+You can view, drill down, and analyze the collected profiler data by navigating to the Performance tab of your project's Application Insights in the Azure Portal:

-The profiler is based on the Microsoft Azure App Insights profiler, and automatically collects data about your application components such as server-side operations, client-side operations, page views, and so on.
+The performance profiler is based on the Azure Application Insights profiler and automatically collects data about your application components, such as server-side operations, client-side operations, page views, and so on.

 Profile performance on demand

-By default the performance profiler collects data on certain intervals as determined by the Azure default logic.
-If you wan to profile your application on-demand, you can manually enable the performance profiler and monitor the results while browsing the parts of your application, whose performance you want to measure.
-To enable the performance profiler follow these steps:
+By default. the performance profiler collects data on certain intervals as determined by the Azure default logic.
+If you want to profile your application on-demand, you can manually enable the performance profiler and monitor the results while browsing the parts of your application, which performance you want to measure.
+To enable the performance profiler, follow these steps:

-1. From your Sitefinity Cloud Management Portal Dashboard, click the Logs link for the desired environment
+- In your Sitefinity Cloud Management Portal, click the View logs link for the desired environment.

-2. Once the App Insights page for your project opens, click on Performance in the left-hand navigation
+- Once the Application Insights page for your project opens, click on Performance in the left-hand navigation.

-3. From the top navigation click on Configure profiler
+- From the top navigation, click Configure Profiler.

-4. On the next screen click on the Profile now button
+- On the next screen, click Profile now.

-As a result the profiler is enabled an you can monitor the ongoing sessions as you browse your Sitefinity Cloud project.
+As a result, the profiler is enabled and you can monitor the ongoing sessions as you browse your Sitefinity Cloud project.
 The profiler will run for a few minutes until it collects sufficient data.

 Review the deployment package

-Sitefinity Cloud is configured in continuous delivery and integration (CI/CD) setup, in accordance with Sitefinity website development best practices and the Microsoft Azure services that are being used.
+Sitefinity Cloud is configured in continuous integration and delivery (CI/CD) setup, in accordance with best practices.

-On each commit to the master branch, the CI/CD pipeline produces a deployment that is automatically deployed on the Staging environment.
+On each commit to the main/master branch, the CI/CD pipeline produces a deployment package that is automatically deployed on the Staging environment.

 You can check the content of the deployment package in the following way: